Established: June 5, 2000

 Promotion to the rank of Professor recognizes a high order of achievement in both scholarship and teaching by tenured Associate Professors, together with satisfactory performance in service.
 Although evidence of strong teaching performance is required, normally the greatest emphasis is placed on scholarship and achievement within an individual's discipline.
 However, in exceptional cases, a tenured Associate Professor may be promoted on the basis of an outstanding teaching record accompanied by a continuing and long-standing record of satisfactory or better scholarship and service.

 A continuous program of scholarship with positive peer review by nationally and internationally recognized scholars is essential for promotion to Professor.
 For clinical faculty, the relevant scholars will often be nationally and internationally recognized practitioners in the relevant fields, and may not have academic appointments.
 The candidate's record is to be judged in comparison with the records of faculty members recently promoted at UW and other universities of comparable standing.
-Promotion to Professor is not an assured step in the career of a faculty member, and some will not attain this rank.
+Promotion to Professor is not an assured step in the career of a Tenure Stream faculty member, and some will not attain this rank.

-5. TENURE AND PROMOTION COMMITTEES
+5. TENURE, PERMANENCE AND PROMOTION COMMITTEES

-Department Tenure and Promotion Committee (DTPC)
+Department Tenure, Permanence and Promotion Committee (DTPPC)

-Faculty Tenure and Promotion Committee (FTPC)
+Faculty Tenure, Permanence and Promotion Committee (FTPPC)

-University Tenure and Promotion Committee (UTPC)
+University Tenure, Permanence and Promotion Committee (UTPPC)

-University Tenure and Promotion Advisory Committee (UTPAC)
+University Tenure, Permanence and Promotion Advisory Committee (UTPPAC)

 6. TENURE AND PROMOTION PROCEDURES